mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Glisten system is well placed to act as a communications and trade hub for the surrounding subsector; one reason why it was chosen as the subsector capital.
-Glisten is located at the ‘wrong end’ of the Spinward Main.
+Glisten is located at the 'wrong end' of the Spinward Main.
 Getting there down the Main requires a long trip meandering through several subsectors, some of which are hazardous while others are backwaters.
 For commercial traffic this is simply not viable, and as a means to move information it is extremely slow.

-Most traffic into Glisten comes in via the Jump–2 link through Trin’s Veil subsector or the Jump–3 link to Strouden in the Lunion subsector.
+Most traffic into Glisten comes in via the Jump–2 link through Trin's Veil subsector or the Jump–3 link to Strouden in the Lunion subsector.
 What Jump–1 traffic there is tends to be confined to the local cluster and perhaps the nearby sections of the Main in District